gpiazzon/TrackStack/README.md

 ﻿# TrackStack
-TrackStack is a minimal multi-module Android project built with Kotlin and Jetpa ck Compose.
+TrackStack is a minimal multi-module Android project built with Kotlin and Jetpack Compose.
 The sample app uses Material 3 and demonstrates dependency injection with Hilt.
+The `data` module contains a Room database, DAOs and an injectable repository.

 ## Modules